Stiletto heel: Image

 Stilettos, like all similar high-heeled shoes, give the optical illusion of a longer, slimmer leg, a smaller foot, and overall greater height.
 They alter the wearer's posture and gait, flexing the calf muscles and making the bust and buttocks more prominent.

 Stiletto heels are particularly associated with the image of the femme fatale.
-They are often considered to be a seductive item of clothing, and are even fetishized as an erotic object by some.
+They are often considered to be a seductive item of clothing, and are fetishized as an erotic object by some.

 Disadvantages

 All high heels counter the natural functionality of the foot, sometimes causing skeletal and muscular problems if users wear them excessively; such shoes are a common cause of venous complaints such as pain, fatigue, and heavy-feeling legs, and have been found to provoke venous hypertension in the lower limbs.
-Despite their impracticality and fluctuating demand, they persist as a fashion option.

 Stiletto heels concentrate a large amount of force into a small area.
 The great pressure under such a heel, which is greater than that under the feet of an elephant, can cause damage to carpets and floors.
 The stiletto heel, unless equipped with a "heel stopper" to enlarge the floor contact area, can be impractical for outdoor wear on soft ground (such as grass, sand or mud), or in environments where floor damage is unacceptable.